Hatins/DEOE/README.md

 The training batchsize, lr, and the other hyperparameters could be adjust in file `config\experiments\dataset\base.yaml`

 ### Evaluation for mixed categories or each category.
-Set the `testing_classes` as full categories in file `config\dataset\dataset.yaml`.
+Set the `testing_classes` to full categories in file `config\dataset\dataset.yaml`.

 Set the `unseen_classes` to the categories evaluated as the unknown categories in file `config\dataset\dataset.yaml`.

-The first results outputed by console is the results for unseen_classes, while the second is for testing_classes.
+The first results outputed by console is the results for unseen_classes, while the second is for testing_classes (generally full categories).